zhangchiqing/beginner-friendly-haskell-for-web-development/README.md

 # Beginner-friendly Real World Haskell Web Development

 ### Why Haskell
 Learning Haskell changed the way I think about programming.
-Objective oriented programming taught me to think in terms of "object" with its mutable fields, and "methods" for their interactions between each others.
-In Haskell, I learned to think in terms of "data", and "functions" for data transformation.
+Objective-oriented programming taught me to think in terms of "object," with its mutable fields, and "methods," for their interactions between each other.
+In Haskell, I learned to think in terms of "data" and "functions" for data transformation.
 I found it's more straightforward and allows me to write less code.

-Haskell is a static typed pure functional language.
-While the functional programming allows you to reuse a lot of code for data transformation, the Haskell compiler also checks the types you defined for the data and the data transformation functions in order to catch mistakes before they got run.
+Haskell is a static typed, pure functional language.
+While the functional programming allows you to reuse a lot of code for data transformation, the Haskell compiler also checks the types you defined for the data and the data transformation functions to catch mistakes before they get run.

 ### Why this book
-To me, the best way to learn things is by using it in practice.
-Despite there are a lot of books about Haskell, I found there isn't any book focusing on how to use it for real world web development.
-After learning the language basics from those books, it still requires a lot effort to figure out how to solve those unique challenges in web development.
-However, I've gone though all of them and designed a complete real world scenario to teach Haskell and show how to build a web app with it.
-Given there are many ways of solving these challenges in Haskell, my decision of choosing them is to keep it beginner friendly.
+I think the best way to learn something is to use it in practice.
+There are many books about Haskell, but none that I found explained how to use it for real-world web development.
+Even after learning the language basics, it took a lot of effort to figure out how to solve the unique challenges that arise in web development.

+For this book, I’ve designed a comprehensive real-world scenario to teach Haskell and how to build a web app with it.
+Haskell provides many paths to solve different challenges, but for this book, I’ve chosen the most beginner-friendly methods.

-Beginner friendly is a trade off that it's sometimes hard to archieve with both of writing less code and keeping the code easy for beginner.
-Beginner friendly is an important factor to allow building things in a collaborative team setting.
-As most Haskell books teach advanced language feature like Monad Transformer, Advanced type classes, which are great abstractions that allow you to reuse lots of code.
-However, they are a bit of mind twist for beginners to master and understand it in practice, and are not required for building a real world web app.
-I decided to make a tradeoff to build a real world web app without using these advanced abstractions, but only basic language building blocks in order to keep the code beginner friendly.
-I think it would be easier for beginners to understand the point of those advanced abstractions by building something without them and then refactor with them.
+Choosing to go beginner-friendly is a tradeoff.
+Sometimes, the most efficient solution (the one that involves the least code) is not the easiest one.
+But a beginner-friendly approach is important for building things in a collaborative team setting.

+Most Haskell books teach sophisticated features like monad transformer and advanced typeclasses, which are both great abstractions that allow you to reuse lots of code.
+However, they’re intimidating for beginners to understand and master in practice, and aren’t required to build a real-world web app.

+So I decided to build a web app without using these advanced abstractions, only basic language building blocks, to keep the code accessible to beginners.
+I think beginners will better understand the point of those advanced abstractions by first building something without them, and then refactoring with them later on.

 ### About you
-The intended audience of this book is people who have basic knowledge of web programming.
-You should know how HTTP works, how SQL query works.
+This book is for people with basic knowledge of web programming.
+You should know how HTTP works and how SQL query works.

 You don't need any knowledge of Haskell.
-This book teaches language basics and uses what you've learned from the beginning to build a real world web app.
+This book teaches the language basics and uses that foundation to build a real-world web app.

 ### Book structure

-This book's goal is to show how to build a RESTful API for getting, creating, updating and deleting users from PostgreSQL database.
+My goal is to show how to build a RESTful API for getting, creating, updating and deleting users from a PostgreSQL database.

 #### Chapter 1.
 Getting Started
-The first chapter teaches how to setup the development environment and setup a Haskell project.
+The first chapter shows how to set up the development environment and start a Haskell project.

 #### Chapter 2.
 Functions
+Chapters 2 through 5 cover the language basics and provide data structures with examples for modeling the user data.
 #### Chapter 3.
 Recursion, Pattern Matching, Higher Order Functions
 #### Chapter 4.
-Type class
+Typeclass
 #### Chapter 5.
 Configure
-Chapters 2-5 covers the language basics, data structures with examples for modelling the user data.

 #### Chapter 6.
 JSON
-Introduces IO, and how to parse app's configuration.
+Chapter 6 introduces IO and how to parse an app's configuration.

 #### Chapter 7.
 Strings
-Introduces how to encode out data type into json and and how to decode json into our type
+Chapter 7 introduces how to encode data type into JSON and how to decode JSON into our type.

 #### Chapter 8.
 HTTP Client
-Chapter 8 introduces the difference between the string types and their use cases.
+Chapter 8 introduces the difference between the various string types and their use cases.

 #### Chapter 9.
 Database
-Chapter 9 will build a http client for sending http calls and parsing the response.
+Chapter 9 demonstrates how to build an HTTP client for sending HTTP calls and parsing the response.

 #### Chapter 10.
 Error Handling
-Chapter 10 introduces how to connect to a postgres databade.
-How to migrate database, and make queries to create, get and delete user.
+Chapter 10 explains how to connect to a PostgreSQL database, how to migrate a database, how to make queries to create, retrieve, and delete a user.

 #### Chapter 11.
 HTTP Service
-Chapter 11 introduces exceptions, how to handle exceptions from the database queries, and turn them into specific errors.
+Chapter 11 introduces exceptions, how to handle exceptions from the database queries, and how to turn them into specific errors.

 #### Chapter 12.
 Logging
-Chapter 12 introduces how to setup http service, and how to parse and validate the inputs. we will build endpoints for making database queries.
+Chapter 12 shows how to set up an HTTP service and how to parse and validate the inputs.
+We will build endpoints for making database queries.

 #### Chapter 13.
 Middlware
-Chapter 13 introduces loggings, how to log http requests and response, and how to log exceptions.
+Chapter 13 introduces loggings, how to log HTTP requests and responses, and how to log exceptions.

 #### Chapter 14.
 Testing
-Chapter 14 introduces how to write tests to test the functions for database queries, and how to write integration tests to test http endpoints.
+Chapter 14 introduces how to write tests for the functions for database queries and how to write integration tests for HTTP endpoints.

 #### Chapter 15.
 Deployment
-Chapter 15 introduces how to build docker container for the web app and deploy it to heroku.
+Chapter 15 shows how to build a docker container for the web app and deploy it to Heroku.

+### How to get this book?
+Feel free to contact me if you are interested in this book: zhangchiqing@gmail.com